decretist/Dissertation/Chapter2/chapter2.md

 The *Decretum* says nothing about its own authorship.
-Twelfth-century readers, however, implicitly endorsed the single-author theory by subsuming the entire text of the vulgate *Decretum* under the eponym "Gratian".
+Twelfth-century readers, however, implicitly endorsed the single-author theory by subsuming the entire text of the vulgate *Decretum* under the eponym "Gratian."
 The *Decretum*, however, like many other scholastic texts, contains far more quoted than original material.
 Medieval opinion was therefore divided not on the question of whether the *Decretum* had a single author, but rather on the question of whether